Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 • Colombia: $235 million (2024), projected $6.3 billion by 2032

-• Panama: 50,000 annual medical tourists (dollarized economy advantage)
+• Panama: Tens of thousands of annual medical tourists (dollarized economy advantage)

 Cost Comparison Statistics (USA vs Latin America)